Vini2/agtools/README.md

 ## Citation

-agtools is under review at the moment.
+agtools is currently under review.
 In the meantime, if you use agtools in your work, please cite as follows.

 > V. Mallawaarachchi et al. (2025). agtools: A Software Framework to Manipulate Assembly Graphs.
 Zenodo. https://doi.org/10.5281/zenodo.16777546